A Healing Land – Ayurveda in India

 India is a land of a million theories.
 From the deeply mystical to the downright astonishing, any street corner or taxi cab can yield a beaming figure willing to hold forth on concepts and abstract streams of consciousness that leave even the most seasoned India hand wondering and silenced.
 We, at Ampersand, travel the length and breadth of the subcontinent and never tire of these encounters which yield such rich and occasionally bizarre trains of thought in which the only response often is in the words of Alice in Wonderland ‘curiouser and curiouser’.

-Medical theories are a great source of discussion in Indian life with ailments and remedies avidly dissected with an openness utterly foreign to most Western ears.
+Medical theories are a great source of discussion in Indian life with ailments, remedies and rejuvenation therapy avidly dissected with an openness utterly foreign to most Western ears.
 It is quite normal to approach an Ayurvedic doctor with a mundane complaint only to be led into a maze of analyses that unravel everything held gospel in conventional medicine.
 There is little more intoxicating than receiving an ancient wisdom that reaches into the heart of who we are physically and emotionally and produces a tangible sense of wellbeing.
 In the teachings of Ayurveda being "healthy" is more than just mere physical health – it is a radiant state of vigour and wellness, which is achieved, according to the vedic understanding, by living in balance and moderation in all things.
-We love the very true riposte that ‘there is nothing frivolous about wellness’ and it is a scene that has blossomed across India’s luxury travel industry in the last five years with natural treatments being found in luxurious palaces, beach side huts and even boats, serenaded by river dolphins on the Ganges river.
+We love the very true riposte that ‘there is nothing frivolous about wellness’ and it is a scene that has blossomed across India’s luxury travel industry in the last five years with natural treatments being found at Ayurvedic resorts in luxurious palaces, beach side huts and even boats, serenaded by river dolphins on the Ganges river.

 The main concepts of Ayurvedic medicine include a theory of connectedness to the universe.
 We, and our bodies, are all joined at one with the cosmos, our physical make-up (prakriti) and our inner being (dosha).
-To its many devotees from all walks of life and creed, Ayurveda is a source of untold testimonies of healing and self-discovery.
+To its many devotees from all walks of life and creed, Ayurveda treatment is a source of untold testimonies of healing and self-discovery.

 Perfect Health: The Complete Mind/Body Guide by Deepak Chopra, Random House